Clogged DPF, how to diagnose it?

 DPF (Diesel Particulate Filter) is a particulate filter that is used in diesel cars to reduce the emission of harmful particulate matter (PM) into the environment.

-The DPF works by absorbing particulate matter, which is created when diesel fuel is burned in the engine, and storing it inside the filter.
-The particulate matter is regularly removed from the filter through a thermal process called regeneration, where the filter is heated to a high temperature, causing it to burn.
+A DPF works by absorbing particulate matter, which is created when diesel fuel is burned in the engine, and storing it inside the filter.
+These particulates are regularly removed from the filter through a thermal process called regeneration, where the filter is heated to a high temperature, causing them to burn.

-The most common errors accompanying DPF filter failures
+The most common errors associated with DPF filter failures.

 1. Errors indicating DPF blockage: